amung966/notify-helper/README.md

 # Notify Helper

-send a notify remind to write a article by Line Notify
+send a notify remind to do something by Line Notify

 ***